Air Quality

 Dhaka has long been grappling with air pollution issues.
 Its air quality usually turns unhealthy in winter and improves during the monsoon.

-Read more: Dhaka’s air quality ‘very unhealthy’ this morning
+Dhaka’s air quality worst in the world this morning

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-Dhaka’s air continues to be unhealthy as it ranked 12th on the list of cities worldwide with the worst air quality with an AQI score of 160 at 8:50 am on Saturday.
+Dhaka, the overcrowded capital city of Bangladesh, has ranked the second on the list of cities with the worst air quality with an AQI score of 218 at 9am this morning (January 26, 2025).

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.